 The Government of British Columbia has published the [Restricted Insurance Agent Licence Regulation](#), introducing a new restricted licensing framework for businesses that sell insurance incidentally to their primary goods or services.
-Certain non-insurance businesses previously exempt from licensure must now apply for a Restricted Insurance Agency (RIA) Licence to continue selling eligible insurance products to sell insurance products.
+Certain non-insurance businesses previously exempt from licensure must now apply for a Restricted Insurance Agency (RIA) Licence to continue selling eligible insurance products.
 The new regime will take effect January 1, 2027.